lumagateinc/MovoSuite/docs/README.md

 #### Self Service<!-- omit in toc -->

-Enable App Catalog Procurement Form
+##### Enable App Catalog Procurement Form

+ This option is enabled by default, but can be turned off.
+It shows or hides the Request App navigation entry.

-Require Exact Match for Device Lookup
+##### Require Exact Match for Device Lookup

+This option is **deprecated**, and will be removed in the future as it has been replaced by native support for Intune Role Based Access Control (RBAC).

 ##### Enable RBAC